cablelabs/xilinx-operator/README.md

 This is a Phase I proof-of-concept/minimum viable product operator that installs the Xilinx FPGA driver(s) and [device plugin](https://github.com/Xilinx/FPGA_as_a_Service/tree/master/k8s-fpga-device-plugin/) on a specific cluster worker node configuration.

-TODOs:
+NOTES:

-- [ ] The extended resource resource limit for the example pod is hard-coded to a particular device name/version.
-This needs to be extracted automatically from the worker node description.
+* The extended resource limit for the example pod is hard-coded to a particular device name/version.
+In a real-world scenario this would be tied to the actual version used for the workload.
-- [ ] Automate the flashing of the development target platform to the FPGA card.
+* The flashing of the development target platform to the FPGA card is manual.
+The operator works under the assumption that the appropriate environment has already been flashed to the FPGA card.
+* The operator only supports RHEL7 worker nodes at this time.

 ## Prerequisites